nedimhaciosmanoglu/nedimhaciosmanoglu.github.io/_pages/about.md

     <p> Ankara, 06800, Türkiye </p>

 selected_papers: true # includes a list of papers marked as "selected={true}"
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
 social: true # includes social icons at the bottom of the page

 announcements: